 information disseminated to the public not be misleading, false or deceptive.

-practice, it is more appropriate and less misleading to use the phrase "areas of
+While the word "specializes" alone does not imply a recognized specialist designation, it is more appropriate and less misleading to use the phrase "areas of

 practice are limited to . . .," provided that the attorney's practice is in fact

 limited to those areas.
 LEO 1231.

 1. A number of situations give rise to the question: Who is my lawyer